dgraph-io/dgraph/wiki/content/deploy/index.md

 ### Multiple instances

 Dgraph is a truly distributed graph database - not a master-slave replication of one datastore.
 Dgraph shards by predicate, not by node.
 Running in a cluster shards and replicates predicates across the cluster, queries can be run on any node and joins are handled over the distributed data.

 As well as the requirements for [each instance]({{< relref "#running-dgraph">}}), to run Dgraph effectively in a cluster, it's important to understand how sharding and replication work.

 * Dgraph stores data per predicate (not per node), thus the unit of sharding and replication is predicates.
-* To shard the graph, predicates are assigned to groups and each node in the cluster serves a singe group.
+* To shard the graph, predicates are assigned to groups and each node in the cluster serves a single group.
 * Each node in a cluster stores only the predicates for the groups it is assigned to.
 * If multiple cluster nodes server the same group, the data for that group is replicated

+Replication can be tuned via the `replicas` flag in [dgraphzero](#dgraphzero-1).

 A query is resolved locally for predicates the node stores and via distributed joins for predicates stored on other nodes.

-Note also:

-* dgraphzero stores information about the cluster.
-* Whenver a new machine is brought up it is assigned a group based on replication factor.
-If replication factor is 1 then each node will serve different group.
-If replciation factor is 2 and you launch 4 machines then first two machines would server group 1 and next two machines would server group 2.
-* dgraphzero monitors the space occupied by predicates in each group and moves them around to rebalance the cluster.

 #### Data sharding